p4lang/p4-constraints/README.md

 ```sh
 bazel test //...
 ```
-This may take a while when executed for the first as it will build p4c from source.
+This may take a while when executed for the first time, as it will build p4c from source.

 To see the output of a failed test, invoke it using `bazel run` like so:
 ```sh